Contents π

 There are a few ways to add signatories to your template.
 You can:

-• set up simple links that act as placeholder links (these can be populated with signatory information at the contract stage).
+set up signature links that act as placeholder links (these can be populated with signatory information at the contract stage).

 To add a signatory:

-2. In the SIGNATORIES tab that opens, click + Add signatory under the name of each party and select Simple link for each one.
+2. In the SIGNATORIES tab that opens, click + Add new signatory under the name of each party and select Signature link for each one.

-πŸ’‘ NOTE: For your internal signatories, the email address will have to be a user on Juro that has been added to the team that the template is in.
+π‘ NOTE: For your internal signatories, the email address will have to be a user on Juro that has been added to the workspace the template is in and is in one of the groups that have been given access to the template.

-A signature block will generate automatically at the end of your document text when an email or simple link is added.
+A signature block will generate automatically at the end of your document text when an email or signature link is added.

 However, you can also add signature blocks in between text on your document.
 To do this: